A step towards the Ramsey-Tur\'{a}n conjecture for $K_3$ and $K_6$: Concluding remarks and problems

 \ignore{ We know that the values of $\rho(3,q)$ for $q\ge8$ are wide open.
 Let us conclude this section with the following conjecture. \begin{conjecture}[\cite{B3,kkl}] For each $q \ge 5$,

 \end{conjecture} }

-{\bf Acknowledgement:} The authors would like to thank Hong Liu for the invaluable discussions and comments, and the authors would also like to thank Ping Hu for the careful reading of the manuscript.
+{\bf Acknowledgement:} The authors would like to thank Hong Liu for invaluable discussions and comments, and Ping Hu for carefully reading the manuscript and pointing out a number of details that required correction.